the-commons-project/jupyterhealth-exchange/README.md

 | Edit Studies      | [x]        | [x]     | [x]    | [ ]    |
 | View All          | [x]        | [x]     | [x]    | [x]    |

+## Open mHealth Schemas

+If Observations are sent with data attached in the Open mHealth format (eg `Observation.code=omh:blood-glucose:4.0`) JSON Schema validation is used to check the payload.
+Example values can be found at `data/omh/examples/data-points` and the JSON schemas can be found at `data/omh/json-schemas`.
+See [Open mHealth](https://www.openmhealth.org/) for more information.

 ## Test Data

 ### Database Seed

-- The initial Database is seeded with a minimal set of records to provide an example of the system, see the diagram below.
+- The initial Database is seeded with a minimal set of records to provide an example of the different entity relationships, see the diagram below.

 ```mermaid
 flowchart TD